-- 8.1 This policy aligns with our broader commitment to equality, diversity, and inclusion by supporting vulnerable individuals and fostering inclusive communities. - 8.2 We ensure accessibility and provide support for all customers throughout the complaints process.
-We are dedicated to ensuring that our complaints procedure is accessible and user-friendly for all our customers, aligning with our legal obligations outlined in the Equality Act 2010.
-If a customer requires assistance in submitting their complaint in writing, please inform us. - 8.3 We will make reasonable adjustments for residents where appropriate under the Equality Act 2010.
+- 8.1 This policy aligns with our broader commitment to equality, diversity, and inclusion by supporting vulnerable individuals and fostering inclusive communities. - 8.2 We ensure accessibility and provide support for all residents throughout the complaints process.
+We are dedicated to ensuring that our complaints procedure is accessible and user-friendly for all our residents, aligning with our legal obligations outlined in the Equality Act 2010.
+If a resident requires assistance in submitting their complaint in writing, they can inform us. - 8.3 We will make reasonable adjustments for residents where appropriate under the Equality Act 2010.
 We will keep a record of any reasonable adjustments agreed, as well as a record of any disabilities a resident has disclosed.
-Any agreed reasonable adjustments will be kept under active review. - 8.4 You can request a reasonable adjustment from us through the point of contact you are communicating with or, by contacting Customer Services on telephone 0300 1232221.
-Examples of the assistance we can offer include providing information in alternative formats, adapting our communication methods, and allowing additional time for a complaint to be raised with us. - 8.5 We will ensure that a policy specific Equality Impact Assessment has been completed and undertake continual analysis of the protected characteristics of complainants to identify any negative effects and inform future process and service improvements.
+Any reasonable adjustments agreed will be kept under active review. - 8.4 You can request a reasonable adjustment from us through the point of contact you are communicating with or by contacting Resident Services on telephone 0300 1232221.
+Examples of the assistance we can offer include providing information in alternative formats, adapting our communication methods, and allowing additional time for a complaint to be raised with us. - 8.5 We will ensure that a policy specific Equality Impact Assessment has been completed and undertake continual analysis of the protected characteristics of residents to identify any negative effects and inform future processes and service improvements.